charlierudolph/jquery.expandableRow/README.md

-# JQuery Expandable Row
+# jQuery Expandable Row

 A simple jquery plugin that allows you to easily setup tables with expandable rows

 ## Usage

-1. Grab the source from the lib directory.
+1. Grab the source from the lib directory
-2. Include the script in your application after jQuery.
+2. Include the script in your application after jQuery
 3. `$('table').expandableRow(onRowClick)`

-### onRowClick
+#### onRowClick

 `onRowClick` should be a function that takes in two arguments.
   + the clicked row (a JQuery object)